canopy-ros/canopy_server_startup/README.md

 ...
 ```

-Disable and stop the default chrony service:
+Disable and stop the default chrony service (it's fine if it gives a warning after the disable step):
 ```
 sudo systemctl stop chrony
 sudo systemctl disable chrony